Rear-End Truck Accidents

-All drivers are familiar with rear-end collisions: they are the most common type of automobile accident, and are usually the result of drivers not paying sufficient attention to what is happening in front of them.
-Due to the prevalence of these accidents, auto manufacturers have installed a number of safety features to minimize their impact, including air bags and reinforced bumpers, and these have greatly diminished the impact of many collisions.
-But there is a specific type of rear-end collision that ranks among the most severe and catastrophic type of accident that can occur on the road, and automobile safety innovations have proven largely insufficient to prevent serious injury or death.
+All drivers are familiar with rear-end collisions: they are the most common type of automobile accident and are usually the result of drivers not paying sufficient attention to what is happening in front of them.
+Due to the prevalence of these accidents, auto manufacturers have installed a number of safety features to minimize their impact, including airbags and reinforced bumpers, and these have greatly diminished the impact of many collisions.
+But there is a specific type of rear-end collision that ranks among the most severe and catastrophic types of accidents that can occur on the road, and automobile safety innovations have proven largely insufficient to prevent serious injury or death.
 These are underride accidents.
-They occur when a passenger vehicle strikes a tractor trailer from behind.
-Because of the height of the tractor trailer, the automobile’s safety features generally slide underneath and become useless.
+They occur when a passenger vehicle strikes a tractor-trailer from behind.
+Because of the height of the tractor-trailer, the automobile’s safety features generally slide underneath and become useless.
 The top of the car’s passenger compartment gets crushed, and occupants suffer severe injury to head and neck.
-The trucking industry has been asked to install underride guards that are supposed to prevent against this happening, but many have proven insufficient and have failed to prevent injuries from occurring.
+The trucking industry has been asked to install underride guards that are supposed to prevent this from happening, but many have proven insufficient and have failed to prevent injuries from occurring.

-To begin exploring your legal options, contact our Connecticut truck accident lawyers today by completing the Free Case Review form to the right.
+To begin exploring your legal options, contact our Connecticut truck accident lawyers today by completing the Free Case Evaluation form.

 Though most drivers that see tractor trailers looming in their rear-view mirror feel intimidated and fear the trucks striking them from behind, the real danger lies in the passenger car striking a truck from behind.
 Passenger cars can hit tractor trailers for a number of reasons, including: